Top Tips for Visiting Tokyo for the First Time

 - A good walking map was handy, as the roads can be confusing.

 - Benches for sitting and resting are not common.

 2. Food and drink

-- Almost every corner in Tokyo has a vending machine with soda, tea and coffee.
+- Prices are high but there are lots of ways to travel cheaply in Japan.
+Almost every corner in Tokyo has a vending machine with soda, tea and coffee.
 Most have both hot and cold drinks, indicated by a red or blue writing or light.

 - Cantaloupe flavors could be found in kit kats, pocky, truffles, chocolates, and soda.
 It was a very sweet and creamy flavor.

 - Cold coffee is very popular and comes in all varieties (e.g. lattes, espressos, with sugar, etc).
 Tea is also available; it is premixed with milk and sugar and called “milk tea.”